-When sharpening your knife blades, always make sure you sharpen the entire length, and that you’re holding the knife at the correct angle.
-The two most common methods of getting your knife sharp again are with a rod or a whetstone.
-These actually serve slightly different purposes.
+When sharpening your knife blades, always make sure you sharpen the entire length, from heel to tip.
+Also crucial is to sharpen the knife at the correct angle.

 When you use a rod (otherwise known as a sharpening steel or honing rod), the knife’s edge is dragged along the textured rod, which straightens out tiny parts of the edge which are bent over.
-This straightening process is known as honing, and should be done perhaps once a week.
+This straightening process is known as honing.

 The honing steel’s surface is also slightly abrasive; how abrasive will vary between different types of rod.
-This takes away a very small amount of material to sharpen the blade.
+This takes away a very small amount of material, sharpening the blade.
 When using the rod, always pull the knife along it all the way from tip to heel - otherwise, over time, you could create a dip in the knife as the middle part gets ground down.

 If a knife has become too blunt for a rod to sharpen effectively, or if it has become chipped, whetstones are a more effective way of grinding material off the blade for sharpening.
 A whetstone, or sharpening stone, is a porous, hard block with an abrasive surface, usually with a coarser grit on one side and a finer grit on the other side.

 Whetstones only need to be used for sharpening every few months.
-They are incredibly versatile and can sharpen all types of knives, as well as garden tools!
+They are incredibly versatile and can sharpen all types of knives, as well as other bladed items like garden tools.

 Soak your whetstone before use.
 It’s important to keep it still, so put a cloth or paper towel underneath it.
 For sharpening, start with the coarser side; to hone your knife, just use the finer side.

-Whilst electric and pull-through sharpeners are a quick and easy way to sharpen a knife, they don’t work with all sorts of knives.
-You have to be careful about matching the type of blade with the sharpener - not just the angle, but whether your knife is single or double beveled.
-Furthermore, they eventually wear out.
+Pull-through sharpeners can be either manual or electric, and have abrasive wheels that sharpen your knife at a precise angle.
+Both are a quick and easy way to sharpen a knife.
+However, you have to be careful about matching the type of blade with the sharpener - not just the angle, but whether your knife is single or double bevelled.

 How should you clean knives?

 To keep your blade in the best possible shape, wash and dry knives by hand straight after use with a non-scratch washing up sponge or a cloth.
-Never leave them to soak.
-Putting knives in a dishwasher is not advised - for a TOG knife, this will void the lifetime guarantee.
-Dishwashers stress the handles of knives, encourage corrosion and rattle them against other metal utensils, dulling the blades.
+Never leave them to soak, especially if they have wooden handles.
+Putting knives in a dishwasher is not advised - dishwashers stress the handles of knives, encourage corrosion and rattle them against other metal utensils, dulling the blades.

 How should you store knives?